Banknotes of the Australian dollar: Second series (polymer)

 There were initial difficulties with the first polymer note issued; the $10 note had problems with the holographic security feature detaching from the note itself.
 However, the Reserve Bank saw potential in the issue of plastic notes and commenced preparations for an entirely new series made from polymer, commencing with the $5 note in 1992.
 Today all Australian notes are made of polymer.
+The Reserve Bank also changed the individuals depicted on the currency, becoming one of only five other countries in the world that depict a greater number of women than men on their banknotes.

 In April 1995, the design of the $5 notes was updated to match the rest of the New Banknote Series, with additional slight changes in 1996.
 In 2001, a special commemorative 'Federation' $5 note was produced, but in 2002, the previous version's production commenced again.
 From 2002, the design of all notes (except for the $5 note picturing the Queen) was slightly changed to include the names of the people pictured on them under the portraits, and swapping the order of the signatures of officials on the notes.

 Third series (polymer)

 On 13 February 2015 the Reserve Bank of Australia announced that the next series of Australia notes would have a tactile feature to help the visually impaired community to tell the value of the note after a successful campaign led by 15-year-old Connor McLeod, who is blind, to introduce the new feature.
 The notes retain the key aspects of the previous series' design such as the colour, size and people portrayed for ease of recognition and to minimise disruption to businesses.

 The new $5 note includes the tactile feature and was issued on 1 September 2016, to coincide with Australia's National Wattle Day, followed by the new $10 banknote on 20 September 2017.
 The new $50 note was released for circulation on 18 October 2018, followed by the new $20 note on 9 October 2019, and the new $100 was released on the 29 October 2020.
 The Reserve Bank currently has no plans to release fourth series notes in denominations higher than $100, despite the amount of inflation that has occurred since the $100 note was introduced in 1984.

 In May 2019 the Reserve Bank confirmed that the $50 note contained a misspelling of the word "responsibility" on the reverse design, a typo that would be corrected in future printings.

 It was announced on 2 February 2023 that the new $5 note would not feature Charles III, but rather an Indigenous design.
-This is seen as an attempt by the Albanese government to distance Australian currency from Australia's monarchy in the long term.
 Treasurer Jim Chalmers said, "The monarch will still be on the coins, but the $5 note will say more about our history and our heritage and our country, and I see that as a good thing."